locationtech/geotrellis/docs/guide/faq.md

 import geotrellis.vector._

 val feature = Feature[Point, Int](Point(1, 2), 42)
-feature.toGeoJson  // throws an exception
+feature.toGeoJson  // not allowed, method extension not in scope
 ```

 This does.